+Scaling laws are well established for language models~\cite{kaplan2020scaling}, dense retrieval~\cite{fang2024scalinglawsdenseretrieval, zeng2025scalingsparsedense}, and embedding models~\cite{embedding-scale}, but not for rerankers.
+That gap is important: rerankers operate on retriever-induced candidate sets, optimize heterogeneous learning-to-rank objectives, and are evaluated with discontinuous top-$k$ metrics such as NDCG.
+It is therefore unclear whether scaling trends from language modeling or first-stage retrieval transfer to reranking.

-Our goal is to forecast the downstream performance of large rerankers using only smaller-scale training runs, so that we can plan expensive training at 1B+ scale with fewer full-size experiments.
-We frame this through four research questions (RQs) to be addressed independently for each paradigm (pointwise, pairwise and listwise). \begin{itemize} \item \textbf{RQ1 (Model Scaling):} \textit{Can we predict the performance of large reranking models from smaller reranking models trained on the same data?} \item \textbf{RQ2 (Data Scaling):} \textit{With model size held fixed, how does ranking quality scale as a function of training data exposure (i.e., number of training examples consumed / training progress), and can we forecast later-stage performance from earlier checkpoints?}
+Our goal is to forecast large-reranker performance from smaller training runs, reducing the need for expensive 1B+ experiments.
+More broadly, we want scaling laws that not only predict performance, but also help decide how a fixed training budget should be split between larger models and more training exposure.
+Throughout the paper, we refer to objectives as \textit{pointwise}, \textit{pairwise}, and \textit{listwise}, corresponding to BCE, RankNet, and ListNet.
+We use this terminology consistently below.
+We study five questions for these rerankers: \begin{itemize} \item \textbf{RQ1 (Model Scaling):} \textit{Can we predict the performance of large reranking models from smaller reranking models trained on the same data?} \item \textbf{RQ2 (Data Scaling):} \textit{With model size fixed, can we forecast later-stage ranking quality from earlier checkpoints?}